©2010-2020 James Schlesinger All Rights Reserved

 The impact James had on MPMN cannot be overstated.”

-MPMN tabloid disappointed readers and advertisers
+Underachieving original MPMN tabloid disappointed readers and advertisers month-in month-out.

-Produced by Canon’s
+Produced by Canon’s “art department” separately from

-“art department” isolated from a succession of indifferent or hamstrung MPMN editors.
+a succession of indifferent or hamstrung MPMN editors.

 Undefined profile, shallow stance, perfunctory product exposure, uncoordinated-pointless-colorless art direction and graphic art.

 Result?
-A commonplace
+A commonplace (ho-hum) money loser!

-Credit goes to art department supervisor and traffic manager cum “director” Thomas M who ensured MPMN’s poor showing.
+Credit goes to art department “supervisor” and traffic manager cum “director” Thomas M who ensured MPMN’s poor showing.